Is Machine Learning In Manufacturing A Joke?

 There are few things a manufacturing business can do right now that will prepare them for a smart future quite like the centralization and organization of machine data and information.
 Even if this is still manually collected, getting all of the data in one place – where it can be contextualized and combed for insights – is massively important.

-Here’s a few other small, simple projects that will help manufacturers enjoy short term ROI while also moving them in the right direction towards real machine learning (complete with some links to where you can learn more about them).
+Here are a few other small, simple projects that will help manufacturers enjoy short term ROI while also moving them in the right direction towards real machine learning (complete with some links to where you can learn more about them).

 - Reduce reliance on paper